Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Discussion

-Looking ahead, an important research direction is to make such simulation tools more accessible to practitioners.
-Our demonstrations relied on expert fine-tuning of agents and environments, but for simulations to inform design at scale, tools must be usable by designers and developers without deep expertise in reinforcement learning.
-Recent work has proposed tools for quickly parameterizing models and inspecting simulated behavior~\cite{shi2025simulating}, but more work is needed to develop and evaluate tools that can integrate into real-world development processes of practitioners.
-At the same time, we recognize that simulation-based testing will not entirely replace user evaluations.
-Human studies will still be necessary to verify whether objective metrics translate into user satisfaction and increase user experience, and whether simulations align with real-world data.
-However, studying adaptation requires multi-session experiments where users interact with different keyboards over time, making empirical evaluation slow and resource-intensive.
+Much of our evaluation (Section~\ref{sec:results}) uses the WS-Gaze dataset~\cite{2025suggestion}, the only typing-with-suggestions dataset that includes gaze data.
+Collected on participants’ own phones, it spans diverse displays and keyboards, allowing us to simulate varied user behaviors and adaptation.
+By tuning cognitive parameters and hyperparameters, we can reproduce the behavior of specific users or aggregate patterns across devices.
+Close alignment with human data also helps distinguish whether seemingly suboptimal behavior comes from algorithmic limitations, user strategies, or individual preferences.

+Looking ahead, simulation tools should become more accessible to practitioners.
+Our current approach relies on expert tuning, but practical impact requires tools usable without deep reinforcement learning expertise.
+While simulations can accelerate early-stage design and hypothesis testing, they cannot replace user studies, which remain necessary to validate real-world experience.
+This is especially relevant for studying adaptation, where multi-session experiments are costly and slow.
 Simulation-based evaluations are an efficient means to speed up hypothesis testing and identify promising design candidates in early phases of design.